DevExpress/devextreme-documentation/api-reference/40 Common Types/15 grids/HeaderFilterSearchConfig/enabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether a search is enabled in the header filter.
+Specifies whether search UI is enabled in the header filter.

 ---